 Salvation then becomes:

-Salvation = by grace through faith (accompanied by works of repentance)
+Salvation = by grace through faith (accompanied by works of obedience)

 - By grace are ye saved through faith

-- Faith without works (of repentance) is dead
+- Faith without works (of obedience) is dead

 Trust and obey, for there's no other way.